 LOOKING AT THE MYSTERY OF NATURE

-Have you ever felt the magic experience of being in nature and suddenly feeling totally different.
+Have you ever felt the magical experience of being in nature and suddenly feeling different.

-All daily struggles are vanishing into the earth and time doesn’t seem to exist.
-It’s been proven that presence of nature improves our well-being.
-It acts as a refugee for the mind and it literally slows you down.
+All daily struggles are vanishing into the earth, and time doesn’t seem to exist.
+It’s been proven that the presence of nature improves our well-being.
+It acts as a refugee for the mind, and it literally slows you down.

-Through my work I am trying to bring the outside world into our homes and offices to keep that sense of wonder and to keep that connection with nature.
+Through my work, I am trying to bring the outside world into our homes and offices to keep that sense of wonder and keep that connection with nature.